Chassis/Chassis/docs/extend.rst

 Chassis loads global extensions from ``~/.chassis/extensions`` in the same way that it loads project-specific extensions.

+To install a global extension clone it into ``~/.chassis/extensions``.
+For example, if you'd like to make the mailhog extension global then you would run the following command in a terminal.

+``git clone https://github.com/Chassis/Mailhog ~/.chassis/extensions/mailhog``

 If a project includes an extension of the same name in its ``extensions/`` directory, the project's extension will be loaded instead of the globally-installed extension.